 How much does a new furnace cost?

-In Edmonton, you’ll pay around $4,500 to $7,500 for a new furnace, including installation.
-That said, the cost of a new furnace depends on many factors, such as:
+Wondering – what is the total furnace replacement cost near me?
+In Edmonton, you’ll pay around $5,500 to $10,000+ for a new furnace, including installation.
+That said, the cost of a new furnace depends on many factors, including:

 - Type of furnace